 Katie is passionate about injury prevention through strength and conditioning and so can work with you tailoring treatment plans beyond just initial injury recovery.

 Leah graduated with a Masters in Osteopathy from the International College of Osteopathic Medicine in 2017.
-She has a solid structural approach to Osteopathy with her additional skills of Level 2 Kinesio-taping and Medical Acupuncture.
+She has a solid structural approach to Osteopathy with her additional skills of Level 2 Kinesio-taping and Medical Acupuncture and Ultrasound Therapy.

 Leah believes that with many injuries, the area of pain may not be the cause, but the effect of dysfunction elsewhere in the body.
 She enjoys the challenge of working out the underlying cause of musculoskeletal pain, be it acute or chronic in nature.